-Executive Officers, Directors and Key Consultant
+Executive Officers and Directors

-The following table sets forth information regarding our executive officers and directors as of March 1, 2021.
+The following table sets forth information regarding our executive officers and directors as of May 10, 2021.

 Name Age Position

 Executive Officers:

 George Kemble, Ph.D.
 60 President, Chief Executive Officer and Director

 Dennis Hom 45 Chief Financial Officer

-Eduardo Bruno Martins, M.D., D.Phil.(1) 58 Chief Medical Officer
+Eduardo Bruno Martins, M.D., D.Phil.
+58 Chief Medical Officer

 Non-Employee Directors:

 Beth Seidenberg, M.D.
-63 Chair of the Board of Directors
+(1) 64 Chair of the Board of Directors

-Matt McAviney, M.D.
-37 Director
+Elizabeth Grammer, Esq.
+(3) 57 Director

 Merdad Parsey, M.D., Ph.D.
-58 Director
+(1) 58 Director

 Gordon Ringold, Ph.D.
-70 Director
+(1) 70 Director

-Richard Rodgers 54 Director
+Richard Rodgers (1)(2)(3) 54 Director

 Jinzi J. Wu, Ph.D.
-57 Director
+(2) 57 Director

 James F. Young, Ph.D.
-68 Director
+(3) 68 Director

-- (1) Appointed Chief Medical Officer of our company in February 2021. - (2) Member of the compensation committee. - (3) Member of the nominating and corporate governance committee. - (4) Member of the audit committee.
+- (1) Member of the compensation committee.

+- (2) Member of the nominating and corporate governance committee.

+- (3) Member of the audit committee.

-Executive Officers
+Executive officers

-George Kemble, Ph.D. has been our chief executive officer and a director since the October 2015, in addition to serving as chief scientific officer from August 2011.
+George Kemble, Ph.D. has been our chief executive officer and a director since October 2015, in addition to serving as chief scientific officer from August 2011.
 From 2001 through 2011, he held various leadership positions at MedImmune, a biologics company, including vice president of research & development for vaccines, senior vice president of research for biologics and general manager of the California operations.
 Early in his career he was a research scientist at Aviron Ltd from 1993 until 2001, focusing on viral vaccine technologies.
 He received his B.S. in biology from Santa Clara University, a Ph.D. from Stanford University from the department of microbiology & immunology and held a postdoctoral research fellowship at University of California, San Francisco.
 We believe that Dr. Kemble's experience with scientific programs spanning stages from early research through licensure combined with his leadership of organizations integrating both scientific and business disciplines is important for leadership of this company.